AnunayAkhaury/ShatteredDimensions/ProjectDocument.md

 ## Gameplay Explanation ##

 **In this section, explain how the game should be played.
 Treat this as a manual within a game.
 Explaining the button mappings and the most optimal gameplay strategy is encouraged.**

+Shattered Dimensions is a 4 level game, and requires players to be skilled in various types of gaming styles.
+Once players begin the game, they will enter the Prison/Lobby where there are 4 entrances to each of the different levels.
+The controls and play style of each level is explained below:

+### Platformer ###

+The objective of the platformer is to move through the level and reach the end without hitting any of the obstacles and within the given life count per level within the platformer.
+The player will initially be taken to a difficulty selector screen where they can choose how many lives they want per level.
+To move the player, use the default WASD and ARROW KEYS with an additional input on the space key that executes jump as well.
+The keys will perform, move_left, move_right, jump, and crouch.
+Level specific controls/strategies are explained below.

+Level 1:
+This is a static screen level with no camera movement.
+Players will traverse from bottom left to top right going in a zig zag fashion.
+There are moving platforms, spikes, and special mechanics.
+The blue orb indicates a double jump: When the player is on the blue orb, they must click the jump input once again to have a second jump middair.
+The orange orb indicates that the platform below will ascend when the player is touching the orange orb.
+This can be used to reach platforms that are too high to jump to.
+Getting to the blue portal on the top right shifts the player to level 2.

+Level 2:
+This level is not static and has camera movement, but is essentially the same.
+The mechanics are the same with a green orb indicating descend rather than ascend.
+There are complex enemies like a pea shooter, and a Thwomp(mario) type of spike box.
+There are also obstacles like a arrow trap and also a crushing ceiling section.
+Moving to the right and reaching the final door takes players to Level 3.

+Level 3:
+Move to the top right and collect the key.
+You deserve it!

+### Run and Gun ###

+### Car Level ###

+### Spaceship Level ###

 **Add it here if you did work that should be factored into your grade but does not fit easily into the proscribed roles!
 Please include links to resources and descriptions of game-related material that does not fit into roles here.**